Frank Mozzicato: Professional career

-Mozzicato was selected by Kansas City Royals in the first round with the seventh overall selection of the 2021 Major League Baseball draft.
+The Kansas City Royals selected Mozzicato in the first round, with the seventh overall selection, of the 2021 Major League Baseball draft.
 He signed with the Royals on July 17, 2021, receiving a $3.55 million signing bonus.

-He opened the 2022 season in extended spring training.
-In mid-May, he was assigned to the Columbia Fireflies of the Single-A Carolina League.
+Mozzicato opened the 2022 season in extended spring training.
+In mid-May, he was assigned to the Columbia Fireflies of the Single-A Carolina League to make his professional debut.
+Over 19 starts for Columbia, he went 2–6 with a 4.30 ERA and 89 strikeouts over 69 innings.

+Mozzicato returned to Columbia in 2023.
+In July, he was promoted to the Quad Cities River Bandits of the High-A Midwest League.
+Over 21 starts between the two teams, Mozzicato pitched to a 2–9 record, a 4.65 ERA, and 130 strikeouts over 93 innings.
+He returned to Quad Cities for the 2024 season, going 5–10 with a 3.45 ERA over 22 starts, also being awarded a Gold Glove award.
+Mozzicato was assigned back to Quad Cities to open the 2025 season and was promoted to the Northwest Arkansas Naturals in May.
+He was selected to represent the Royals (alongside Carter Jensen) at the All-Star Futures Game at Truist Park.

 Personal life

 Mozzicato's brother, Anthony, also pitched for East Catholic High School's baseball team.
-Anthony currently pitches for the Central Connecticut Blue Devils baseball team.
+Anthony pitches for the Central Connecticut Blue Devils baseball team.

+His family owns Mozzicato's Bakery which has several locations in and around Hartford, Connecticut.